Přemysl Otakar II. Square

 Přemysl Otakar II.
 Square (Náměstí Přemysla Otakara II.) is a square in České Budějovice in the Czech Republic.
-It is in the central public space in the historical city centre, named after the city's founder, Bohemian king Ottokar II (Přemysl Otakar II.).
+It is the central public space in the historical city centre, named after the city's founder, Bohemian king Ottokar II (Přemysl Otakar II.).
 With an area of 17.968 ha, it is the second largest square-shaped plaza in the Czech Republic after the square in Vysoké Mýto.

 History

 In earlier times, there were various names for the square; the name Main Square is recorded in writing.
 From 1915, the square bore the following names: